-SOX contains both a civil and a criminal whistleblower provision:
+SOX contains both civil and criminal whistleblower provisions:

-- Section 806, codified at 18 U.S.C. §1514A, creates a civil cause of action for employees who have been subject to retaliation for corporate whistleblowing.
+- Section 806, codified at 18 U.S.C. §1514A, created a civil cause of action for employees who had been subject to retaliation for corporate whistleblowing.
 Under Section 806, publicly traded companies may not "discharge, demote, suspend, threaten, harass or in any other manner discriminate against an employee in the terms and conditions of employment" because of any protected whistleblowing activity.
 18 U.S.C. § 1514A(a).
 Section 806 addressed Congress's concern that corporate whistleblowers had been subject to a "patchwork and vagaries" of state laws, with a whistleblowing employee in one state being more vulnerable to retaliation than a similar employee in another state.
 See 148 Cong.
 Rec.
 S7420 (daily ed.
 July 26, 2002) (statement of Senator Leahy).
 Section 806 was intended to set a national floor for employee protections and not to supplant or replace state law.
 Id. - Section 1107, SOX's criminal whistleblower provision, codified at 18 U.S.C. §1513(e), makes it a felony for anyone to knowingly retaliate against or take any action "harmful" to any person, including interfering with the person's employment, for providing truthful information to a law enforcement officer relating to the commission or possible commission of a federal offense.
 As part of a criminal obstruction of justice statute, Section 1107 is enforced by the U.S. Department of Justice.
 Retaliation under Section 1107 is listed as a possible predicate act under RICO.

 The Department of Labor Office of Administrative Law Judges hears Section 806 whistleblower claims following the filing of objections to OSHA investigative findings.
 SOX also contains a kick-out provision which allows a complainant to file a de novo action in federal court if the DOL does not issue a final decision within 180 days.
 Many early decisions of the ALJs and courts from 2002 - 2007 were criticized as interpreting the whistleblower provisions in an unduly restrictive, pro-employer manner, which was perceived by many as limiting whistleblowers' ability to have their claims heard on the merits.

-Partially in response to such criticism, in 2010 Congress enacted the Dodd-Frank Wall Street Reform and Consumer Protection Act ("Dodd-Frank").
-Dodd-Frank, inter alia, significantly expanded SOX's civil whistleblower protections, created additional anti-retaliation requirements for employers, and established a whistleblower incentive program to encourage the reporting of securities violations to the Securities and Exchange Commission ("SEC").
+Partially in response to such criticism, when Congress enacted the Dodd-Frank Wall Street Reform and Consumer Protection Act ("Dodd-Frank") in 2010, it included in the new law a significant expansion of SOX's civil whistleblower protections.
+Dodd-Frank not only amended SOX Section 806 in a number of particulars, but it also created additional, stand-alone antiretaliation requirements for employers and established a whistleblower incentive program to encourage the reporting of securities violations to the Securities and Exchange Commission ("SEC").
 The Dodd-Frank amendments are discussed in greater detail in Section II, infra.